ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 you can use the Python built-in `help <https://docs.python.org/3/library/functions.html#help>`_ and `dir <https://docs.python.org/3/library/functions.html#dir>`_ functions.
-For example, to see the options available under the viscous model menu, the following can be used assuming that ``solver`` is the session instance returned by ``launch_fluent``:
+For example, to see the options available under the viscous model menu, the following can be used, assuming that ``solver`` is the session instance returned by ``launch_fluent``:

 .. code-block:: python